 Most parents are familiar with minor side effects as their child's immune system learns to make antibodies against a disease.
 Side effects may include things like soreness and redness where the shot goes in.
 Some babies and children don't feel well later in the day of the shot or on the next day.
 A small number of children develop a fever—and very few get high fever.
 Usually, it lasts only a day or two while their immunity is building up.

 Just like the rest of us, babies and young kids deserve to get the same immune-boosting benefits against COVID.
-Plus, they are helping to keep others healthy!
-For example, infants under age 6 months are too young to get the vaccine.
-Between January 2020 and October 2022, there were
+Plus, they are helping to keep others healthy.
+Infants under age 6 months are too young to get the vaccine.
+And they have the second-highest rate of

 pregnant and breastfeeding people—and all other people who are around babies—to protect the baby by getting vaccinated.